This marathon promises a printable bib and a chance to brag on social media — no running required

 “When it settled in, she was touched,” Zachwieja said.
 “I think, in a way, many teachers don’t realize what they’ve done for others.”

-Zachwieja plans to run on the day of the marathon, pausing to post a video each mile about a teacher who affected her along the way, from her fifth-grade math teacher who went to her dance recital to her seventh-grade teacher who coached her for the Science Olympiad.
+Zachwieja plans to run on the day of the marathon, pausing to post a video each mile about a teacher who affected her along the way, including her fifth-grade math teacher who went to her dance recital and her seventh-grade teacher who coached her for the Science Olympiad.

 Zachwieja said she has received thankful messages from teachers and others who saw Scheele mention her donation.